needle-mirror/com.unity.addressables/Documentation~/UpdateCatalogs.md

 `CheckForCatalogUpdates` iterates through each `ResourceLocator` currently being used by `Addressables` and return a list of `strings` that correlate to the content catalog IDs that have an available update.

+In order for a Catalog to be discoverable as updated.
+The AsyncOperationHandle used to load the original Catalog must first be released.

 It is safe to release the `AsyncOperationHandle` from `Addressables.CheckForCatalogUpdates` after completion, or let it automatically relase with the `autoReleaseHandle` parameter.
 If you intend to use the `Result` of `CheckForCatalogUpdates` then store it as part of the `Completed` operation (see Code Sample below).

 #### Code Sample